NCATS-Tangerine/ros/README.md

 The Ros workflow engine and API execute graphs of queries to compose knowledge networks answering biomedical questions.

-Ros provide familiar facilities like variables, modularity, extensibility, templates, dependency management, while being responsive to the particular needs of the Translator workflows.
+The language provides familiar constructs like variables, modularity, extensibility, templates, a type system, and dependency management.
+At the same time, it is responsive to the distinctive needs of the Biomedical Translator which seeks to create highly detailed knowledge graps enabling sophisticated biomedical reasoning.

 ## Language